JasonXuDeveloper/JEngine/README.md

 **JEngine** has complete documentation and frequent maintenance.
 As long as there is an issue, it will usually be resolved within 3 days.
 At the same time, the underlying hot update source code has been verified by a large number of online projects, so there is no need to worry about quality, performance, efficiency and other issues!

-**If you think JEngine is helpful to you, please give this framework a Star! **
+**If you think JEngine is helpful to you, please give this framework a Star!**

-​

 ## v0.7.0 New Features

   - Mark dependencies as **modules** (More standardized)
   - Support **offline mode** (Run your game without building a resource server)